juniorsundarCasual/TGT/vault/volume-3.chapter-181.md

 "I have no comments," Al responded with a blank expression.

 "Your silence speaks volumes," Marek chuckled excitedly.
 "So who is it?
-Anyone we know?
+Anyone, we know?
 Can't be, all of our acquaintances are deeply affiliated with one group or another.
 Must be someone from outside!
 Is it a foreigner?"

 "I was promised an NQA, what's with all these questions?"
 Al complained with an exaggeratedly scandalized tone.

 "*tsk* You're no fun!
-That's okay, I'll have to cross path with them anyways.
+That's okay, I'll have to cross paths with them anyways.
 I'll be the one representing the Cloudstrider Sect in the next Alliance gathering.
 The Sect Leader is growing increasingly worried," Marek grumbled while scratching his forehead.
 "It ain't my fault that he can't birth a capable heir!
-Honestly, the years of stagnancy has caused malicious rot has set in."
+Honestly, the years of stagnancy have caused malicious rot to set in."

 "Can't you do something about it?"
 Al suggested.